Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Assessing the validity of the Weisskopf-Ewing Approximation

 Around the neutron separation energy, \idest in the energy region of interest to neutron capture, the angular behavior of the (p,d) cross section was found to be fairly structureless, and the \jpi distribution was seen to vary little over several MeV around $E_{ex}$ = $S_n(^{91}$Zr$)=$ 7.195 MeV~\cite{Escher:18b}.
 These observations reflect the fact that the surrogate reaction does not produce a simple single-particle excitation, but populates specific {\em doorway} states which mix with neighboring complex many-body states to form the compound nucleus.

 The $(d,p)$ transfer reaction, which -- at first glance -- seems to be a well-matched surrogate for neutron-induced reactions, turns out to involve non-trivial reaction mechanisms as well.
 The case of interest is that in which the deuteron breaks up in the combined Coulomb-plus-nuclear field, and the neutron is absorbed while the proton escapes and is observed in a charged-particle detector.
-Calculating the resulting \cn \jpi distribution requires a theoretical description that separates elastic from nonelastic breakup and, in principle, also needs to separate out inelastic breakup, rearrangement, and absorption.
+Calculating the resulting \cn \jpi distribution requires a theoretical description that separates elastic from nonelastic breakup and, in principle, one also needs to separate out inelastic breakup, rearrangement, and absorption.
 This challenge has generated strong interest in developing a more detailed formalism for inclusive $(d,p)$ reactions~\cite{Lei:15a, Lei:15b, Potel:15, Carlson:16, Potel:17}.
 This formalism was used to calculate the \jpi distribution relevant to the $^{95}$Mo$(d,p)$ surrogate reaction described in Ref.~\cite{Ratkiewicz:19prl}.
 The calculated \jpi distribution, for excitation energies near the neutron separation energy in $^{95}$Mo is shown in Figure~\ref{Fig_SurrSpins}(b).
 Here, again, the predicted spin-parity distribution (bars) does not follow the distribution of spins that are expected to be available at this energy, based on a representative level density model (green curve).

 Inelastic scattering with charged light ions is a third type of reaction that has been employed in surrogate reaction measurements~\cite{Scielzo:10a,Ressler:11a,Hughes:14,Ota:15b,PerezSanchez:20}.
 From these experiments, as well as from traditional studies of giant resonances~\cite{Bertrand:80,Bonetti:84,Martin:79}, it is known that inelastic scattering can produce a compound nucleus at a wide range of excitation energies.
-To our knowledge, no detailed studies of the associated spin distributions have been published to date, but there are indications that this type of reaction is also likely to produce \jpi distributions that are broad and may be centered at angular momentum values of 5-10$\hbar$ ~\cite{Scielzo:10a,PerezSanchez:20}.
+There is evidence that this type of reaction is also likely to produce \jpi distributions that are broad and may be centered at angular momentum values of 5-10 $\hbar$ \cite{Scielzo:10a,PerezSanchez:20}.
 Furthermore, for inelastic $\alpha$ scattering, a staggering of even and odd parity populations is expected, since the reaction populates predominantly natural-parity states.